Rasha Fahim (she/her)

 I am an Academic Advisor for the EDI Office at the Faculty of Health Sciences, Queen's University and a Research Assistant, Department of Emergency Medicine at KHSC.
 My role is to advise on policy development and strategies relating to Indigenous Health Education (!HE), Faculty professional development, University recruitment, University program advising and Indigenous student support programming.
 I am an Associate Chair at the National Consortium for Indigenous Medical Education, and a Program Manager for the Healthy Homes Model program delivery with fly-in, remote Indigenous community partners.
 I can help organizations gain a deeper understanding of Indigenous-centred research, cultural safety, intercultural collaborations and the development of meaningful Land Acknowledgements.

-Currently, I am a student in the Doctor of Science, Rehabilitation and Health Leadership program, with an Indigenous Health research focus.
-Class of 2024.
+I am a Doctor of Science, Rehabilitation and Health Leadership program, with an Indigenous Health specialization

 By email Cortneyclark8@gmail.com